On this page:

 As soon as synchronization is enabled in a project, TeamCity will make an initial commit in the selected repository for the whole project tree (the project with all its subprojects) to store the current settings from the server.
 If the settings for the given project are found in the specified VCS root (the VCS root for the parent project settings or the user-selected VCS root), a warning will be displayed asking if TeamCity should:

-- import the settings from VCS replacing the the current project settings on the TeamCity server with those from version control
+- import the settings from the VCS replacing the the current project settings on the TeamCity server with those from version control

 Defining Settings to Apply to Builds